didi226/scut_ssvep_aperiod/README.md

 ## Description

 - Four traditional SSVEP detection methods: Power Spectral Density Analysis (PSDA), Canonical Correlation Analysis (CCA), Filter Bank Canonical Correlation Analysis (FBCCA), and Task-Related Component Analysis (TDCA).

 - A method for extracting periodic and aperiodic components from time-domain signals.

 - Quantification of the influence of periodic and aperiodic components on SSVEP.

+  You can get more information about this package from [Document ](https://scut-ssvep-aperiod.readthedocs.io/en/latest/).

 ## Installation